This is the history of Johnson's Ranch and Caddo Lake according

 must move his people to higher ground.
 The ground shook

-as the Native Americans quickly left the bayou that had
+as the Native Americans quickly left the area that had been

 Caddo and her sister lake, Reelfoot, in Tennessee.
 The great

-upheaval caused major wave action to move up river on the
+upheaval caused major wave action to move up stream on the

 Mississippi River, appearing as a backward flow on the mighty

 river.
-Caddo remained mostly inaccessible until the mid
+Caddo remained mostly inaccessible until the early1800s

-1800's when steamboats began to ply the tannic water, taking travelers
+when steamboats began to ply the tannic water, taking travelers

 to Jefferson and returning to New Orleans with loads of

 cotton.
-Finding the water level on the Big Cypress
+The water level on the Big Cypress was always "uncertain."

-When the City of Uncertain was incorporated in 1962, the
+When the City of Uncertain was incorporated I 1962, the

 had been associated with the area for almost a century.

-When the paperwork for the incorporation was sent to Austin,
+When the paperwork for incorporation was sent to Austin,

 The Uncertain city limit sign is stolen so frequently that

-the Texas Highway Department balks at replacing it.
-You
+the Texas DOT balks at replacing it.
+You can get your own

 Johnson's Ranch Marina is believed to be the oldest